 In the 1970s and early 80s, prison was used sparingly in Australia.
 There was rising discontent with the prison system and widespread public support for rehabilitation, Dr Weatherburn said.

 In 1980, only 29 percent of those convicted of break, enter and steal ended up serving time, whereas in 2015, 50 percent of those convicted of the same crime were sent to prison.
-Before the commencement of “truth in sentencing” under the Crimes (Sentencing Procedure) Act 1999, inmates could earn reductions on their sentences for good behaviour and most people awaiting trial were granted bail.
+Before the commencement of “truth in sentencing” under the now revoked Sentencing Act 1989, inmates could earn reductions on their sentences for good behaviour and most people awaiting trial were granted bail.

 However, a spike in crime rates occurred.
 Between 1974 and 1989, the per capita rate of recorded assaults rose by 381 percent, robbery rose by 121 percent and break and enters by 122 percent.
 A 1990 international crime report revealed that Australia had a higher property crime rate, than any other country surveyed.